 ABOUT OUR VOE PROGRAM

-The Vanderbilt University Medical Center (VUMC) Observational Experience program allows students and working professionals to learn about careers in health care.
+The Vanderbilt Observational Experience program allows students and working professionals to learn about careers in health care.
 This program is strictly observational only, there is no hands-on activity permitted.
-No physician observations will be scheduled on the weekends or holidays.
+No observations with physicians will be scheduled on the evenings, weekends, or holidays.

-Observers are limited in some clinical areas for the safety of patients and the observers.
-No high school students are permitted in the Operating Rooms, Emergency Departments, Pediatric Intensive Care Units, or the Vanderbilt Psychiatric Hospital.
+Observers are limited in some clinical areas for the safety of patients and observers.
+No high school students are permitted in the Operating Rooms, Cath Labs, Emergency Departments, Pediatric Intensive Care Units, or the Vanderbilt Psychiatric Hospital.

-The VOE program requires at least a one-step TB test that has been completed in the past, it doesn't have to be current.
-If you've never had a TB test, a one-step test is required.
+The VOE program requires at least a one-step TB test completed in the past, it doesn't have to be current.
+A one-step test is required if you've never had a TB test.

-If on the day of your observation you are ill (cold symptoms, fever, etc.), please email and/or call (if you've received a phone number) your preceptor and the VOE@vumc.org to let us know and also reschedule for a later date.
-If you come to the observation with cold/flu like symptoms, you will be sent away.
+If on the day of your observation, you are ill (cold symptoms, fever, etc.), please email and/or call (if you've received a phone number) your preceptor and the VOE@vumc.org to let us know and also reschedule for a later date.
+If you come to the observation with cold/flu-like symptoms, you will not be able to participate.